Risk

 Clients often tell us they can’t get the security budget they need.
 This can be interpreted as a sign that organizations simply don’t value physical security, but there’s something else at play: security professionals aren’t making leadership care about security.

 Security is bad at sales.
 This is reflected in the perpetual lack of budget we so often hear about.
-Security doesn’t bring in revenue, and is seen as a cost.
-If security pros want this situation to change, they need to learn sales skills and convince leadership of security’s importance.
+If you want this situation to change, you need to learn sales skills and convince your leadership of security’s importance.

 Security professionals haven’t learned to sell

-Security doesn’t always have these skills, and we aren’t always the most popular kid at the table because it’s our job to tell people things they don’t necessarily want to hear.
-We tell people they need to wear their badges when they don’t want to.
+It doesn’t help that security isn’t always the most popular kid at the table.
+It’s our job to tell people things they don’t necessarily want to hear: we tell people to wear their badges when they don’t want to.
 We tell them they can’t prop open doors, or that they need to park in a specific place.
-When we step up to request our budgets, all of this is working against us.
+When we step up to request our budget, all of this is working against us.

 This is made more difficult by the fact that persuasion isn’t often part of our skillset.
 When Security asks for their budget, it may be with a dull presentation or with worst-scenario, fear-based tactics.
 These don’t always work.